-Ecuadorian food processors tend to favor sourcing food ingredients from Chile, Mexico, and Colombia due to favorable exchange rates.
+Ecuadorian food processors tend to favor sourcing commodities from Argentina and Canada, as well as food ingredients from Chile, Mexico, and Colombia due to favorable prices and exchange rates.

-FAS Quito sees good opportunities for food ingredients, especially for seasonings used in the manufacturing of pre-cooked and easy-to-prepare meals.
-Food processors are increasingly diversifying their product offerings in these product segments.
+FAS Quito sees good opportunities for food ingredients, especially for seasonings used in the manufacturing of precooked and easy-to-prepare meals.
+Food processors are increasingly diversifying their product offerings in these segments.